benjaminmayo/merchantkit/README.md

 }
 ```

 The `Merchant` will always report a consumable product's state as `PurchasedState.notPurchased`.
-Forgetting to implement the delegate method will result in a runtime error.
+Forgetting to implement the delegate method will result in a runtime fatal error.

 ## To Be Completed (in no particular order)